-Our investment in healthcare real estate, including mortgage loans and other loans to certain of our tenants, is considered a single reportable segment as further discussed in our Consolidated Financial Statements, Note 2 - "Summary of Significant Accounting Policies", in Part II, Item 8 of this Annual Report on Form 10-K. All of our investments are located in the United States, and we have no present plans to invest in non-U.S. markets in the foreseeable future.
+Our investment in healthcare real estate, including mortgage loans and other loans to certain of our tenants, is considered a single reportable segment as further discussed in Note 2 of Item 7 in Part II of this Annual Report on Form 10-K. At December 31, 2009, we had \$1.3 billion invested in healthcare real estate and related assets.

+All of our investments are located in the United States, and we have no present plans to invest in non-U.S. markets in the foreseeable future.
 The following is our revenue by operating type for the year ended December 31 (dollars in thousands):